Is Sidda and Ramaiah the next divide on the cards in Karnataka?

 "We are having a government under the constitution of India, a secular government.
 No political party, no government has any business to interfere in the internal affairs of any community," Hegde said.

-In a sarcastic remark on the chief minister, Hegde sought to know if a chief minister can interfere between a husband and wife.
+In a sarcastic remark to the chief minister, Hegde sought to know if a chief minister can interfere between a husband and wife.

 "Can a chief minister say between husband and wife you divorce him and come and I will find a better groom for you.
 Yes, I am very much hurt... that's why I wrote.
 I have been a judge at the Supreme Court.
 I know my limitations.
 How low can you get in?" asked Hegde.

-In a major political move ahead of the Karnataka assembly polls, the state cabinet yesterday decided to recommend to the Centre according religion status to the numerically strong Lingayat and Veerashaiva Lingayat community.
+In a major political move ahead of the Karnataka assembly polls, the state cabinet yesterday decided to recommend to the Centre according to religion status to the numerically strong Lingayat and Veerashaiva Lingayat community.

 The move was seen as an attempt by the Siddaramaiah government to cut into the vote bank of BJP, as Lingayats/ Veerashaivas are considered its traditional supporters.